carbon-language/carbon-lang/docs/design/generics/combined-interfaces.md

 Maybe being able to take the address of a member is an opt-in feature?
 Similarly for local variables.
 Maybe can call function taking a pointer from a member function as long as it doesn't capture?
-We need to firm up design for instance fields before interfaces for instance fields.
+We need to firm up design for example fields before interfaces for example fields.

 ## Notes